heliosdesign/helios-wp-boilerplate/README.md

 This is also how you can create new projects.
 Just add a node with the correct info and then run `$ gulp create --proj [project-id]`.
 More info in the Gulp Tasks section.

-The `gulpconfig.js` file is fully documented so you may find answers there if you have any questions.
+The `gulpconfig.js` file is fully commented so you may find answers there if you have any questions.

 ### Child Themes